 Cam out

-The more plausible explanation is that it is simply a deficiency in the originally design (a defect that was subsequently addressed by GKN Screws and Fasteners, who patented the pozidriv design).
+The more plausible explanation is that it is simply a deficiency in the originally design (a defect that numerous inventors went on to try and improve upon, most notably GKN Screws and Fasteners, who patented the pozidriv design).

 The myth does have legs though, and here is an example of Black and Decker availing themselves of some poetic license about the older Phillips screws to justify their own invention in a patent application from 1971: